STEllAR-GROUP/hpx/libs/resiliency/docs/index.rst

-- :cpp:func:`hpx::experimental::async_replay`: This version of task replay will catch user-defined exceptions and automatically reschedule the task N times before throwing an :cpp:func:`hpx::resiliency::abort_replay_exception` if no task is able to complete execution without an exception.
+- :cpp:func:`hpx::experimental::async_replay`: This version of task replay will catch user-defined exceptions and automatically reschedule the task N times before throwing an :cpp:func:`hpx::experimental::abort_replay_exception` if no task is able to complete execution without an exception.

 - :cpp:func:`hpx::experimental::async_replay_validate`: This version of replay